Courses

 Engage in peer community and social events

 This seminar course takes a global perspective on ethics as a philosophical exploration of self within different cultural contexts.
 Students will begin by identifying their own ideas of personal character and ethics, then consider pluralistic ideas of character and ethics both in their communities and globally.
 Particular attention will be paid to different cultural contexts and disparate social outcomes.
 Additionally, this course integrates embedded student success coaching, introduces interconnected core concepts of Information Literacy through embedded library support, and offers structured opportunities for exploring students to deeply consider and make purposeful decisions about major selection through embedded academic advising.
-Fulfills International (IR) gen ed requirements.
+Fulfills International (IR) gen ed requirements and the First Experience (FE) attribute.

 3110 sections are designed for students needing upper division credits.

 This seminar course examines the growing role of artificial intelligence (AI) in decision-making and the ethical considerations surrounding it.
 Students will learn how to identify biases, make better decisions, and critically analyze situations as they apply an interdisciplinary approach to understanding the cultural and societal impacts of AI technology and consider significant questions about representation and equality.
 Additionally, this course includes student success coaching, librarian instruction related to information literacy, and opportunities to learn about career paths relevant to the social sciences through career coaching and virtual shadowing.
-Fulfills Social and Behavioral Sciences (BF) and Diversity (DV) gen ed requirements.
+Fulfills Social and Behavioral Sciences (BF) and Diversity (DV) gen ed requirements and the First Experience (FE) attribute.

 In this course, students will consider the social implications of technology through a unique blend of research, creative expression, and reflection on the ethical complexities raised by artificial intelligence (AI).
 Students will investigate historical contexts of technological development and the impacts on different communities, considering the cultural and social impacts of AI technology with respect to representation and access.
 The course culminates in a research-based creative symposium project, allowing students to communicate their insights through diverse artistic mediums.
 Additionally, this course integrates embedded student success coaching, library support, academic advising, and career coaching.
-Fulfills Humanities (HF) and Diversity (DV) gen ed requirements.
+Fulfills Humanities (HF) and Diversity (DV) gen ed requirements and the First Experience (FE) attribute.

 For students interested in joining the Honors College, these are Honors First Year Pathway courses.
 Details about the Honors Pathways will be provided during class or may be accessed on the Honors website, honors.utah.edu